 The decisions made in the moments following a car accident can significantly impact how the car accident case plays out.
 Even the most minor fender benders can be jarring, and most people’s instinctive reaction is to apologize to the other driver, based on the assumption that being polite is the best thing to do.
-Unfortunately, in Bardstown personal injury cases such as car accidents, the involvement of insurance agencies means that the best thing to do is to keep quiet until you can talk to a car accident attorney about the accident, and let them carefully guide you through the steps of making a successful claim.
+For more information contact our Bardstown car accident lawyer.

 Admitting Fault at the Scene

 It is always a mistake to admit fault at the scene.
 Number one, drivers really do not know what happened.
 They have their perceptions of what went on, but are really going to be impacted by the adrenaline rushing through their bodies, all of the noise, and anxiety about their cars.
 It is better just to sit in the car, take pictures, capture the evidence, and make sure to get the names and addresses of any witnesses so that an experienced attorney can contact those witnesses and reconstruct what actually happened.

 If a driver admits fault at the scene, it is absolutely detrimental to their case.
 Obviously, once one of the involved parties has claimed that they were at fault, the police are going to stop investigating.
 Officers are just going to believe the admission and say, “Yes, yes, this driver admitted they were at fault,” and then the driver is not going to be in a position to recover.